 Junk drawers- we all have them.
 Many of us have one in the kitchen, but sometimes families have junk drawers in bathrooms, in home offices, and in basements or garages.
 They serve as a “catch-all” space of items we use often, and also items we don't seem to use at all (and just haven't figure out what to do with- yet!).
 So how can you organize a junk drawer to make it tidy and more useful if you'd like to get organized?
 I'll show you how!

 The real question is… should you even have a junk drawer?

-If there is anything that all of this de-cluttering at my home in 2012 has taught me- it is to stop KEEPING the CLUTTER!
-Find temporary homes for it if you need to, (just until you have time to deal with it)…. but do not store it permanently!
+If there is anything that I've learned over the years of de-cluttering at my home- it is to stop KEEPING the CLUTTER!
+Find temporary homes for it if you need to, (just until you have time to deal with it), but do not plan to store clutter permanently!

 Every drawer should have a purpose and every item a destination

 So let's stop calling it a “junk drawer” right now, and let's start giving each drawer a true purpose.
-Maybe one holds tools and other small items used to fix things around the home quickly…. and maybe another holds paper and pencils and things you need to take and write notes.
-Perhaps a third holds flashlights and batteries, chargers, and small electronics.
+Maybe one holds tools and other small items used to fix things around the home quickly, and maybe another holds paper and pencils and things you need to take and write notes.
+Perhaps a third drawer holds flashlights and batteries, chargers, and small electronics.

-Step 1: Empty and Clean the Drawer
+Step 1 to Organize a Junk Drawer: Empty and Clean the Drawer

 The first place to begin is to take absolutely every single item out of the drawer.
 Place it on the countertop and then clean out the drawer itself.

 Step 2: Decide what to keep and what to purge